SOLVING OIL SANDS & TAILING POND CHALLENGES

 Asphaltenes have a heavy molecular structure, imparting a high viscosity and density to the oil.
 They contain nickel, sulfur, vanadium, and ultra-fine particles that reduce the quality of the produced crude oil and make it expensive and difficult to transport and refine.

 The main challenge facing mining operations is obtaining higher profit margins from bitumen without generating toxic tailing ponds.
-For thermal operations (SAGD and others), the challenge is to avoid requiring large amounts of diluent and chemicals, and to reduce energy costs.
+For thermal operations (SAGD and others), the challenge is to avoid requiring large amounts of diluent and chemicals, reduce greenhouse gas emissions, and reduce C02 emissions and energy costs.

 OUR M-CRACK SYSTEM IS THE ANSWER

-Alfaluz’s cost-effective and 100% green M-CRACK system quickly separates contaminants from heavy oil during the production process without the use of diluents, resulting in increased yield that is pipeline-ready.
+Alfaluz’s cost-effective and 100% green M-CRACK system consists of a battery of specially designed equipment combined with Alfaluz's proprietary chemical Petromax®. quickly separates contaminants from heavy oil during the production process without the use of diluents, resulting in increased yield that is pipeline-ready.

 The M-CRACK accomplishes this in three steps: